dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/business-analysis-work-products.md

 Explanation: If the elicitation techniques are appropriate and the business analysts are skilled, but the work products are lacking, the focus should be on enhancing the level of stakeholder participation.

 Question: When Business Analysis Work Products frequently exhibit ambiguities and gaps, which factor should be considered as a potential cause?
-A: Inadequate review and validation processes
+A: Inadequate review and validation processes for the work products
 B: Insufficient detail captured using the chosen technique
 C: Lack of alignment with project management methodologies
 D: Ineffective communication channels within the team